julievrnt/easi-gui/docs/source/maps.rst

 .. figure:: fig/maps/polynomialmap.png
   :alt: PolynomialMap

-  This Polynomial Map Node declares a dimension named rho that has as value the following quadratic polynomial :math:`1 + 2*dim + 3*dim^3`.
+  This **Polynomial Map** Node declares a dimension named rho that has as value the following quadratic polynomial :math:`1 + 2*dim + 3*dim^3`.

-The dimension's name needs to be written in the text field in the Polynomial Map node.
-The degree of the polynomial is given in the spin box, next to "degree".
-When an input is given, the dimension's name is automatically added to the Matrix node.
-Each polynomial term will be multiplied by the spin box's value of the same row.
+The dimension's name needs to be written in the text field in the **Polynomial Map** node.
+The degree of the polynomial is given in the box next to "degree".
+When an input is given, the dimension's name is automatically added to the **Matrix** node.
+Each polynomial term will be multiplied by the box's value next to it.

 The + button adds new dimension rows to the map, while the - button removes the dimension of the button's row.